 Enterprise Solution Award

 Winner: Flutterwave (Nigeria)

-Flutterwave’s technology accepts traditional card based payment processing but also caters to more popular payment processing methods like ACH and mobile money payments and all the above can be done with one API with ability to scale into any currency or any country.
-It has been launched in Nigeria, Ghana, Kenya, UK and US.
+Flutterwave’s technology accepts traditional card-based payment processing but also caters to more popular payment processing methods like ACH and mobile money payments and all the above can be done with one API with the ability to scale into any currency or any country.
+It has been launched in Nigeria, Ghana, Kenya, UK, and US.

 News & Entertainment Award

 Mobile phones and the Internet have provided unprecedented opportunities for people in Nigeria to tell their own stories in a global media landscape previously dominated by a western narrative.
 However, there is a lack of local, relevant video content for an Africa audience and for advertisers to target various segments of those markets.